nyxxxie/serenity/CONTRIBUTING.md

 rule of thumb to go by with class docstrings is that a developer should be able to know exactly what the class is for and how it is meant to be used by reading the docstring by itself.

-## Pull requests
-If you want to contribute code, it is advised you create a [wip] pull request so that others know that you are currently working on a specific feature.
-Make all your changes in a new branch.

-## Bug patching
-A good way to contribute and get familiar with spade's internals is to investigate and patch bugs.
-Contribute bug patches just as you would contribute any other code, but please also include a unit test to test for the bug in question.
-When a bug is submitted to the issue tracker, it will be rated and assigned if applicable.
-Before you start your patch, ensure there are no [wip] pull requests opne for that bug and that no one is assigned to it.

-## Feature requests
-If you have an idea for a feature you would like to see in spade or would like to implement, submit an issue.
-Approved feature requests will be given the cooresponding label.
-If no one is assigned and there are no [wip] pull requests for that issue, feel free to implement it.

-When developing features, prioritize ease of use and usefulness in your decisions.
-For example, if you're adding a new api function, you should be able to imagine a use case for it that necessitates its addition.
-This is especially true when such decisions complicate the api for new users.

 ## Bug reporting
 Please note that the issue tracker is *not* tech support.
 Please only report